If an online MBA or a traditional, face-to-face MBA is an investment then return on investment should be measured. There are several ways to do so.

-MBA courses, whether traditional, on-campus MBA programs or online MBA programs, focus deeply on the various skills involved in effective leadership as well as the traits of great leaders.
+MBA courses, whether on-campus or online, focus deeply on the various skills involved in effective leadership as well as the traits of great leaders.

 During coursework and group assignments, students can utilise their knowledge and practice their personal leadership styles in a safe, supported environment.

-All MBAs require self-discipline to complete, such is the breadth and challenge of the coursework.
+All MBAs require self-discipline to complete.
 Online learning MBAs are particularly valuable for the development of lifelong self-discipline and time management skills.

 An MBA, by its very nature, develops individuals who are better able to manage numerous demands, perform with consistency and purpose in uncertain environments and provide an excellent example to their teams in terms of self-discipline and time management.

 In fact, in the endlessly and rapidly changing COVID-19 environment, one of the most valuable traits in leaders will be the energy and self-discipline required to push through change and never lose focus.